Destiny Church (New Zealand): Cult allegations

 In the same interview following the reports of October 2009, Bishop Tamaki and Richard Lewis defended the pledge on the basis that it was taken willingly, and simply attempted to set standards and codify established practice within the church.
 Lewis denied the "cult" claims, noting that church services are open to the public.
 Tamaki denied the existence of a "cult of personality", saying that he was simply setting a visible example for men to follow; and that the church helps a lot of people from difficult backgrounds.

-Campbell Live, a current affairs programme, made use of a covert camera and an unidentified witness to critique church practices and the Momentum conference.
+Campbell Live, a current affairs program, made use of a covert camera and an unidentified witness to critique church practices and the Momentum conference.
 The church later issued a response, stating that "a number of comments made by the individual were grossly inaccurate", that the source was not credible, and the report reflected "poor practice".
 In a separate report Peter Lineham, associate professor at Massey University, expressed similar concerns but stopped short of using the word 'cult':

 Cult allegations resurfaced in 2010, when Cultwatch accused Tamaki of denying the bodily resurrection of Jesus, the claims and Tamaki's denial of the cult status generated substantial media coverage.

-Alleged sexual assault

-In late March 2010, controversy arose over allegations against two adult children of Destiny Church Taranaki Pastors Robyn and Lee Edmonds.
-Charges were withdrawn by Police as there was no evidence.
-The pastors resigned from Destiny Church Taranaki leadership.